 - Accenture: ‘Any application made by a candidate who does not meet our minimum entry requirements for our consulting graduate programme is reviewed in its entirety, and considered on a case-by-case basis alongside any mitigating circumstances that may have affected the individual candidate’s performance.
 We encourage candidates to make us aware of any mitigating circumstances on the application form.
 We also offer client delivery and software engineering graduate programmes, which do not have any UCAS entry requirements.’

-- CHP Consulting: only considers making an exception ‘if a student has had a medical problem and has a letter from their doctor confirming this’.
+- Alfa (formerly CHP Consulting): only considers making an exception ‘if a student has had a medical problem and has a letter from their doctor confirming this’.
 In such a situation, the candidate should contact the HR manager, Gillian Bray, by phone or email, rather than applying through the usual channels in the first instance ‘as there is a chance the student could be missed or screened out’.